Spreader Bar & Lifting Beam Guide Skip to main content

 Guide to Spreader Bar Design and Sizing

-Beam bending, section modulus, Euler buckling, AISC allowable stress, and ASME B30.20 requirements
+Beam bending, section modulus, Euler buckling, source boundaries, and qualified ASME B30.20/BTH-1 review

 A spreader bar (also called a lifting beam or strongback) is a below-the-hook device that distributes a crane load to two or more pick points on the load being lifted.
 The primary purpose is to increase the sling angle.
 Instead of slings running at shallow angles from a single hook point to widely spaced lift lugs, the spreader bar moves the upper pick points outward so the slings hang more vertically.
 This dramatically reduces sling tension and eliminates the inward crushing force that angled slings apply to the load.